 What is a Hot Chocolate Bomb?

-No, they are not like a bath bomb- because I know that is your first question.
-You can certainly put one if your bath, but you’ll just be soaking in chocolate.
+No, they are not like bath bombs- because I know that is your first question.
+You can certainly put one if your bath, but you’ll just be soaking in chocolate and come out as your own chocolate bar.
+Some folks might want that, I don’t judge.

-It is a hollow chocolate ball filled with dry hot cocoa powder and marshmallows and then typically decorated to look all pretty and beautiful.
+It is a hollow chocolate ball made with an acrylic mold or silicone mold filled with dry hot cocoa powder and marshmallows and then typically decorated to look all pretty and beautiful.

 Simply place a chocolate sphere in a mug and pour hot milk over the top and BOOM, chocolate melts into the most decadent and rich cup of hot cocoa you can imagine.

-They are fun for the kiddos because they are just plain magical and also great to give as gifts.
+They are fun for the kiddos because they are just plain magical and also a fun idea to give as gifts.

 Hot Chocolate Bomb Molds